simplesourcing/simplesourcing.github.io/pages/docs/operations/deployment.md

   --topic simple-events
 ```

-If using text based encodings like JSON you can use
+If using text-based encodings like JSON you can use
 ```bash
 docker-compose exec broker kafka-console-consumer \
   --bootstrap-server broker:9092 \